Jun 29, 2008

 Beyond Pain

-Sitting at a table now sipping a nice cup of coffee with milk, I watched the pain come and go.
-If you’ve ever watched yourself think or feel, you know that once you begin to watch yourself do something, you can’t be fully identified with it.
-You’ve become the conscious observer.
-As I looked at the pain without judging it (that's what forgiveness is), for a moment, I felt who I am beyond it.
-It became clear that this aching body was not who I am.
-I laughed out loud.
+Sitting at the café with a warm café con leche, I observed the pain come and go.
+If you’ve ever watched yourself think or feel, you know that once you see yourself doing something, you’re no longer fully identified with it.
+You become the observer.
+And in that moment, as I looked at and experienced the pain without judgment—that’s what forgiveness is according to ACIM—I glimpsed something deeper.
+I saw that this aching body isn’t who I am.

-Leafing through “A New Earth: Awakening to your life’s purpose,” by Ekhart Tolle last night, I found this on p.
-78 “What is spiritual realization?
+“What is spiritual realization?
 The belief that you are spirit?
 No. That’s a thought.
-A little closer to the truth than the thought that believes your are who your birth certificate says you are, but still a thought.
+A little closer to the truth than the thought that believes you are who your birth certificate says you are, but still a thought.
 Spiritual realization is to see clearly that what I perceive, experience, think, or feel is ultimately not who I am, that I cannot find myself in all those things that continuously pass away.”

 11 comments: